SynfiniDLT/daml-tokenization-toolkit/README.md

 Download the Scribe component (JAR file) of PQS.
 You will need a Daml Enterprise license in order to access this.
-Save it to your machine and export the absolute path to the file in your terminal envionment using the variable `SCRIBE_LOCATION`.
+Save it to your machine and export the absolute path to the file in your terminal environment using the variable `SCRIBE_LOCATION`.
 Using a component which requires an enterprise license is somewhat of a limitation but there are few alternatives other than writing a custom component for this purpose.
 For reference, the previous version of this project was implemented without need for the enterprise license using the (now deprecated) Custom Views library, and can be found [here](https://github.com/SynfiniDLT/daml-tokenization-toolkit/releases/tag/v0.2.0).

-Build has been tested with Java version 17, Maven 3.6.3, npm 8.19 and PQS 2.8.0.
+The build has been tested with Java version 17, Maven 3.6.3, npm 8.19 and PQS 2.8.0.

 ## Asset and party configuration of the demo

-This repository comes with a demo which demonstrates how the wallet can be used by investors, issuers and other parties.
+This repository comes with a demo that demonstrates how the wallet can be used by investors, issuers and other parties.

 ### Asset/Account support